realkendo/realkendo/README.md

 - 👋 Hi, I'm mostly called k3ndo by my friends
 - 👀 I’m skilled in Wordpress, JavaScript, MQL5 and Python Programming languages
-- 🌱 I’m currently learning NextJS and PHP
+- 🌱 I’m currently learning to use No code tools for web
 - 💞️ I’m looking to collaborate on AI, Quantitative and Web projects using modern technologies.
 - 📫 How to reach me (+234)7017956387 on call & https://wa.me/2347017956387 or Kenneth Istifanus on linkedin & facebook